mholling/nswtopo/README.markdown

 You should receive version or usage information for each tool if it is installed correctly and in your path.

 A large amount of memory is helpful.
 I developed the software on a 2Gb machine but it was tight; you'll really want at least 4Gb or ideally 8Gb to run the software smoothly.
 You will also need a decent internet connection.
-Most of the topographic map layers won't use a lot of bandwidth, but the aerial imagery could amount to 100Mb or more for a decent-sized map.
+The topographic download won't use a lot of bandwidth, but the aerial imagery could amount to 100Mb or more for a decent-sized map.
 You'll want an ADSL connection or better.

 ## Fonts